Close up of a UT System Police Badge, with text on the side of the image: Office of the Director of Police

 Irene began employment with The University of Texas at Austin Police Department in July of 1993.
 While at UTPD, Irene constantly sought out and obtained positions with increasing levels of responsibility within the PD giving her a unique skill set.
 After 28 years of calling UT Austin Police Department her second home in July of 2021 she accepted the position of Administrative Coordinator with The University of Texas System Police-Office of the Director of Police.
 Her various assignments held, experience and 28 years of service working within a component of the University of Texas System Police made her a strong candidate.

 In this position, Irene's duties include supporting the day-to-day administrative, financial and operational functions by working collaboratively with administrative staff and executive staff.
-Primarily, she works closely with the Director and assist with correspondence, policy review and updates, annual budget, departmental purchasing, purchase orders, contracts and human resource related functions.
+Primarily, she works closely with the Director and assist with managing his schedule, travel and correspondence.
+Review and updates, policies, annual budget, departmental purchasing, purchase orders, contracts and human resource related functions.
 She’ll also assist with the UTSP Promotional Process; Reviews- Inspections, Investigations, Use of Force and Pursuit reports.
 She also is responsible for the design and maintenance of the ODOP Website.
 She will also monitor the UT System- Aircraft System and coordinates Aircraft System Dignitary Transportation.
 She’s the designated ODOP Departmental Safety Liaison and acts as UT System Notary Public.

 Leslie Garza